HubTou/b2bt/README.md

 [Hubert Tournier](https://github.com/HubTou)

 ## CAVEATS
-If you are comparing commands execution across operating systems, for example between Unix-like and Windows, the output might be different due to the path separators ("/" versus "\').
+If you are comparing commands execution across operating systems, for example between Unix-like and Windows systems, the output might be different due to the path separators ("/" versus "\').

-Comparing timeout interrupted commands output is not guaranteed...
+Comparing timeout interrupted commands output is hazardous...

 ## SECURITY CONSIDERATIONS
 This utility processes XML files describing commands to be shell executed on your system.